 - Bake in your pre-heated oven for 55-60 mins or until the centre of the loaf springs back when pressed.
 Remover from the oven onto a wire rack and allow to cool for 15 minutes in the pan before turning out and cooling to room temperature.

-- Place the cream in a small saucepan over medium heat and heat until bubbles appear around the edge of the pan.
+- Place the cream in a small saucepan over medium heat and heat until bubbles appear around the pan's edge.
 Add the chopped chocolate to a separate bowl and pour the hot (not boiling) cream over the chocolate.
 Cover with a plate and allow to stand for 5 mins.
 Then whisk until cream and chocolate are fully incorporated and smooth.
-The ganache needs to set, and this can be down by leaving out at room temperature or in the refrigerator.
-Ensure that you whisk the ganache every ten minutes or so to make sure it’s smooth and lump free.
+The ganache needs to set, which can be down by leaving it out at room temperature or in the refrigerator.
+Ensure that you whisk the ganache every ten minutes or so to make sure it’s smooth and lump-free.
 The ganache needs to cool to the point where it is firm but still soft.

-- At this point whip the ganache with electric beaters until light and fluffy.
+- At this point, whip the ganache with hand-held electric beaters until light and fluffy.
 Spoon onto your cooled loaf and swirl with an offset spatula.
 Add pumpkin crisps and serve.

 - If you want to get ahead then make the pumpkin crisps before the chocolate pumpkin bread but make sure to store them in a dry place.
 Any form of moisture, ie steam from a kettle, will make them soften.